 The Czech Republic is a new country which owes its existence to the dissolution of the former Soviet Union.
 In 1993 the former Czechoslovakia peacefully split into two countries: Slovakia and the Czech Republic.
-Unbeknown to me, I was to find myself in the 'other half' of what was Czechoslovakia only two years later when I visited Slovakia as part of my mammoth Inter-rail journey around twelve European countries.
+Unbeknown to me, I was to find myself in the 'other half' of what was Czechoslovakia only two years later when I visited Slovakia as part of my mammoth Inter-rail journey through twelve European countries.

 Prague is a handsome city and a go-to destination for any traveller into their architecture; Gothic, Baroque, Neoclassical and Romanesque are all located within a short saunter around the Old Town and Wesceslas Squares.
 Luckily for Praguers and travellers alike, the city escaped the worst of communism's destructive tendencies which befell other European capitals residing behind the Iron Curtain.
 In Romania, for example, communism's architectural destruction saw the complete demolition of whole streets and the repositioning of religious buildings behind the dull uniformity of communist tenements.

 Old Town Square featuring City Hall and Tyn Cathedral.